garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

 #### Use the approved St Andrews palette of colours

 Unless you have a very good reason not to, you must use the approved pallete of St Andrews colours.
-One exception may be black; see [Design tip: never use black](http://ianstormtaylor.com/design-tip-never-use-black/) by Ian Storm Taylor.

 #### Colour keywords

 The [CSS Color Module Level 3](http://www.w3.org/TR/css3-color/#html4) specification defines 16 basic colour keywords: aqua, black, blue, fuchsia, gray, green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow.

-You may use `black` and `white`.
+You may use only `black` and `white`; although consider this article [Design tip: never use black](http://ianstormtaylor.com/design-tip-never-use-black/) by Ian Storm Taylor.
 Do not use the other values, except in debug files.

 #### Prefer RGB over hex

-Use `rgb(r, g, b)` and `rgba(r, g, b, a)` codes for colours; there MUST be a space after each comma.
+Use `rgb(r, g, b)` and `rgba(r, g, b, a)` codes for colours; there must be a space after each comma.

 The reason for preferring RGB is three-fold: